hayleynondorf/notes/README.md

 Second, planning ahead is crucial.
 Think about what you need to achieve and break it down into smaller, manageable tasks.
 Creating a plan will make it easier to stay focused and avoid getting lost in the weeds.
 You can use tools like Trello or Asana to help keep track of your tasks as you work through them.
  -- 250字

+# 2024-02-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this means that writing clean, readable, and maintainable code is often more valuable than overly complex solutions.
+Strive to write code that is easy to understand, debug, and extend.
+Remember, you're not just writing code for computers but also for fellow human beings who will read and interact with it in the future."

+"Also, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on making your code correct first, then optimize if and where necessary.
+Don't let performance concerns lead to cluttered or hard-to-follow code before you have actual data to support such decisions."

+And finally, 'Code is read much more often than it is written.'
+This emphasizes the importance of clear documentation and self-explanatory code structure, as it significantly reduces the time and effort needed for maintenance and collaboration."